MarineMalerba/Bond_Pricer_VBA_SQL/README.md

 ### Features
 + Bond Properties:

-  + pCompany: Represents the company or issuer of the bond.
+  + 'pCompany': Represents the company or issuer of the bond.
   + pCoupon_Rate_Type: Indicates whether the bond has a "Fixed" or "Variable" coupon rate.
   + pCoupon_Rate_Or_Margin: The coupon rate for fixed-rate bonds or the margin over the LIBOR rate for variable-rate bonds.
   + pCoupon_Frequency: The number of coupon payments made annually.